Buying property in France

 How it works in France:

-You need to apply for a tax identification number (num©ro d'identi¬cation ¬scale, NIF) and open an account with a French bank before buying real estate in France.
-It is required if you want to get a mortgage as well as for the payment of taxes and utility services.
+You need to apply for a tax identification number (num©ro d'identi¬cation ¬scale, NIF) and open an account with a French bank before buying real estate in France.
+It is required if you want to get a mortgage as well as for the payment of taxes and utility services. - Find a property.

-It takes 30“90 days for a notary to make sure the correct consent has been given by the owners and review the property for any existing encumbrances and tax arrears.
+It takes 3090 days for a notary to make sure the correct consent has been given by the owners and review the property for any existing encumbrances and tax arrears.
 Meanwhile, the buyer should remit the outstanding amount of the full payment to the notary's account.
-An additional remittance is made to cover the notary's fee and the stamp duty.
+An additional remittance is made to cover the notary's fee and the stamp duty. - Get a mortgage.

 The notary is tasked with making sure you have insured your new home.